reasonml/reason-react/website/README.md

 In the end, we spit out normal HTML, with all the JS dependencies (barring a few critical ones) removed, including ReactJS itself.
 It's a full, static website, super lightweight, portable, unfancy but good looking.

+Two special files:

+- `sidebars.json`: lists the sections.

+- `siteConfig.json`: some header and i18n configs.

 During your development, most changes will be picked up at each browser refresh.
-If you change `siteConfig.js`, you need to restart the server for changes to take effect.
+If you touch these two files, however, you'll have to kill & restart the server.

 ## Translations